 It’s not the end for us!

-Over the years of providing this training and assessment we have built fantastic relationships with clients, such as yourselves.
+Over the years of providing BESC training and assessment, we have built fantastic relationships with clients such as yourselves.
 We would like to take this opportunity to thank you for all your custom over the past 15 years and introduce you to our other training services available.

-Bespoke C&G Assured Courses: Practical Arc Flash Risk Assessment, Electrical Principles, Safe Electrical Control Panel Entry, Safe Isolation & Proving Dead, Electrical Duty Holders
+Others to consider: Bespoke C&G Assured Courses: Practical Arc Flash Risk Assessment, Electrical Principles, Safe Electrical Control Panel Entry, Safe Isolation & Proving Dead, Electrical Duty Holders.